Shane Warne: Personal life

+Away from cricket, Warne was also known as a keen amateur golfer.
+In 2018, Warne hit a hole in one on the 16th hole at Augusta National Golf Club.
+Warne placed second in the 2021 Alfred Dunhill Links Championship pro-am section.

 In August 2021, Warne contracted COVID-19 and was placed on a ventilator "to make sure there were no longer-lasting effects".
 He said, "I had a thumping headache and I had one day where I had the shivers, but sweating, like when you have the flu", and that Australians would have to learn to live with the virus.
 Warne was born with complete heterochromia, giving him a blue right eye and a green left eye.

 Death

-On 4 March 2022, at the age of 52, Warne died of a heart attack due to atherosclerosis while holidaying on the island Ko Samui, Thailand.
+On 4 March 2022, at the age of 52, Warne died of a heart attack caused by atherosclerosis while holidaying on the island Ko Samui, Thailand.
+The autopsy at the time suggested the death was caused by a natural occurrence.

 Warne died on the same day as fellow Australian cricketer Rod Marsh, to whom Warne paid tribute on Twitter a few hours before his own death.
 Six days after Warne's death, his body was returned from Thailand to Melbourne on a private aeroplane.

 Warne's private funeral took place on 20 March 2022 in Melbourne at Moorabbin Oval, the headquarters and former home ground of St Kilda Football Club.
 The mourners were led by Warne's parents and three children, and some former teammates were in attendance.
-On 30 March, Warne was publicly honoured at a state memorial event at Melbourne Cricket Ground.
+On 30 March, Warne was publicly honoured at a state memorial event at the Melbourne Cricket Ground.